arashbayat1/CondoWorks-challenge/parser/README.md

 ### About

-This program parses through a text file argument and outputs the following data:
+This program parses through a text file argument and outputs the following data in a list format:

 - Customer number and account number
 - The bill period